Increase the number of young men of color to attend and graduate from colleges and universities

 Improve Your Tomorrow, otherwise known as IYT was created in 2013 to break the school to prison pipeline by helping young men of color get to and through college.
 IYT started with seventeen students at Valley High School in South Sacramento, these seventeen laid the foundation for what is now the largest education nonprofit only serving young men of color in the country.
 IYT currently serves over 1000 young men of color through three academic programs including the IYT College Academy, IYT Continue to Dream Academy and IYT U.

-IYT is unique because our students can enter the program as early as 7thgrade and remain in the program a max of 12 years, or until college graduation.
+IYT is unique because our students can enter the program as early as 7th grade and remain in the program for up to 12 years, or until college graduation.
 At IYT, we hire our college students to be on staff as Program Directors, Academic Mentors and tutors, creating what we call the college to community pipeline.
 The college to community pipeline is helping to bring young men from some of our city’s most challenging neighborhoods back into the community to help the next group of students get to college through the IYT Mentor Fellowship.